JohannesWittmann9/PACWORM/README.md

-# PacStudent - a recreation of the famous Atari-era game pac-man
+# PacStudent

 This repository is used for final assignments of Game Development course at University of Technology Sydney.

-PacStudent is a recreation of the famous pac-man, but with own designs and new features.
+PacStudent is a recreation of the famous Atari-era game pac-man, but with own designs and new features.